microsoft/vcpkg-docs/vcpkg/commands/add-version.md

 ## Description

-The vcpkg x-add-version command updates the version database for vcpkg ports.
+The `x-add-version` command updates the version database for vcpkg ports.
 By default, it operates on a specified port.
 With the appropriate switches, users can choose to process all ports or change the default behavior regarding formatting checks and version updates.

 ## Options